Filmmakers4Future/code-of-conduct/README.md

 The default branch of our repositories is called `main`.

->  `master`  is an oppressive metaphor that will and should never become fully detached from history. [^1]
+>  `Master-slave`  is an oppressive metaphor that will and should never become fully detached from history. [^1]

+Even though there technically is no `master-slave` relationship in a git repository, the word can still be understood in this context and since `main` is just as good a description for our purposes, we decided to name it that way hoping people will feel more confortable this way.

+In case it bothers no one, it will at least encourage reflection on some established technical terms & metaphors and their roots.

 ## Sources